Arts & Culture Grants

 Grant Workshops

-WAC will hold two virtual grant workshop on Zoom.
-First-time applicants and all interested in applying for a grant are encouraged to attend.
+WAC will hold two virtual grant workshop on Zoom to provide information about applying for grants.
+First-time applicants and all those who are interested in applying for a grant are encouraged to attend.

 Funding Priorities